tytydraco/yessleep/out/Theres_something_wrong_with_my_dream_house.md

 I was peppered with standard questions like my income (which was okay), credit (slightly less than okay), and family living situation (definitely less than okay, seeing as I was an only child with no immediate family around or a partner).

-After thirty or so minutes followed by a few stranger questions-
+After thirty or so minutes I was asked  a few stranger questions-

 “Do you consider yourself to be superstitious?”
 “What are your religious beliefs?”